AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Email server deployment: cloud vs on-premises

-When choosing the right solution, it is vital to understand whether cloud-based or on-premises services suit your needs and expectations better.
+When selecting the right solution, it is crucial to determine whether cloud-based or on-premises services better meet your needs and expectations.

 Cloud-based email servers provide a hosted solution that minimizes the need for internal IT management and infrastructure, offering: